backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/ECS.md

 - ECS *services* and *cluster*
 	- `Container → Task → Service → Cluster`
 	- Suppose we have an *ECS cluster with EC2 launch type*.
+	- We **can have multiple containers in a task**.
+Like sidecar containers.
+		- A task is similar to a pod in k8s.
 	- In a **service we can have multiple tasks** spread across EC2 instances.
 	-  If we wanted to **expose these tasks** then we could create an **ALB**.
 	- We can have **multiple services** in an *ECS cluster*.

 - You can use **CloudWatch Events** to *run Amazon ECS tasks* when certain AWS events occur.